Bendigo railway station

-Bendigo railway station is located on the Deniliquin and Piangil lines in Victoria, Australia.
-It serves the city of Bendigo, and opened on 21 October 1862 as Sandhurst.
-It was renamed Bendigo on 1 September 1891.
+Bendigo railway station is a regional railway station on the Deniliquin and Piangil lines, part of the Victorian railway network.
+It serves the town of Bendigo, Victoria, Australia.
+Bendigo is a ground level premium station, featuring two side platforms.
+It opened on 21 October 1862, with the current station provided in 1965.
+Initially opened as Sandhurst, the station was given its current name of Bendigo on 1 September 1891.